How to Clean Your Blue Light Glasses Without Scratching Them

 Dry the Glasses with a Microfiber Cloth

-Take your clean optical microfiber cloth and fold it in half twice to create a thick, absorbent padding.
-Grip the wet lens with the folded cloth and use very light pressure to absorb the remaining water droplets.
-Do not rub the cloth back and forth aggressively across the glass.
-Let the tiny fibers of the microfiber material do the heavy lifting by simply soaking up the moisture on contact.
+Fold your clean optical microfiber cloth in half twice to create a thick, absorbent pad.
+Grip the wet lens with the folded cloth and use very light pressure to absorb the remaining water.
+Don’t rub aggressively back and forth; let the tiny fibers soak up the moisture on contact.
+If you spot a stubborn speck of dust on the dry surface, blow it off gently with your breath.
+Wiping a perfectly dry lens drastically increases the risk of creating permanent micro-scratches.

 Clean Your Microfiber Cloths Regularly

-Your microfiber cloths absorb a massive amount of facial grease, dirt, and hand oils every single time you clean your glasses.
-Using a dirty cloth just smears old, trapped oils right back onto your freshly washed lenses.
-Wash your collection of cleaning cloths in the washing machine every two weeks using a standard, unscented laundry detergent.
-Avoid washing them with heavy towels that shed lint.
+Your microfiber cloths absorb facial grease and hand oils every time you use them.
+Wiping your glasses with a dirty cloth just smears those trapped oils right back onto the lenses.
+Wash your cloths in the washing machine every two weeks using standard, unscented detergent, and avoid mixing them with lint-heavy towels.
+Always let them air dry flat.
+Hot clothes dryers expose them to lint and baked-in fabric softeners from previous loads, which will ruin their absorbency and streak your lenses.

 Quick Tips